 Russian Orthodox Church of the Holy Spirit (read)

-Performer of a musical work: Bishop's Choir of the Vilnius Holy Spirit Monastery.
+Sound background: Bishop's Choir of the Vilnius Holy Spirit Monastery.

 All panoramas of this object: Church of the Holy Spirit and Monastery (3)